KwameSA/greenspot_grocer_data_modelling_and_engineering/README.md

 ---

-*This project was developed as part of my <a href="https://kwamesa.github.io/portfolio/index.html" _blank" rel="noopener noreferrer">portfolio</a> to showcase backend data engineering skills including data cleaning, normalization, and SQL querying.*
+*This project was developed as part of my <a href="https://kwamesa.github.io/portfolio/index.html" target="_blank" rel="noopener noreferrer">portfolio</a> to showcase backend data engineering skills including data cleaning, normalization, and SQL querying.*